-Barbados is one of the most popular tourist vacation destinations in the world and as a consequence the Bridgetown Cruise Terminal is a favorite port of call.
+Barbados is one of the most popular vacation destinations in the world, making the Bridgetown Cruise Terminal a favorite port of call for cruise ships.

 Since the Barbados ventured into cruise tourism in the early 1980’s, it has registered growth in this sector.

 In 1985 Barbados welcomed just over 127,000 cruise passengers and in 2004 that number jumped to a record 812,683.